DLR-VF/ULTImodel/ultimodel-mkdocs/docs/use.md

 __National short-distance travel__

-In ULTIMO, short-distance trips are defined as inner cell trips.
+In ULTImodel, short-distance trips are defined as inner cell trips.
 In order to distribute these, there are two different options:

 * Equal distribution on the road network, weighted by road type